theuserge/TheUserge.github.io/faq.md

 <pre>eg. .download https//example.com/files/disney_movie.mp4?string=blablabla | disney_movie.mp4</pre>

-## 26. How to Add/Load Custom Plugins?
+## 25. How to Add/Load Custom Plugins?

 Create a Private channel and save your all plugins there, then copy channel id and paste it in var named `PLUGINS_CHAT_ID` and then load all plugins via a single command `.loadall`.

-you can delete that file to unload that plugin, use `.restart -t` after delete that file in your channel.
+You can delete that file to unload that plugin, use `.restart -t` after delete that file in your channel.

+> **Tip**: You can also use custom plugins by forking [plugins repo](https://github.com/UsergeTeam/Userge-Plugins) and setting `CUSTOM_PLUGINS_REPO` var with your forked repo.